-Labor Day Reunion: Rhode Warriors return from AFRICOM deployment
+Labor Day reunion: Rhode Warriors return from AFRICOM deployment

-B-Roll of more than 100 Airmen returning from their recent AFRICOM deployment, Sept 4, 2023 at Quonset Air National Guard Base, North Kingstown, R.I.
-The Airmen returning include personnel from a cross-section of aviation operations, aircraft maintenance and support specialties.
-(Army National Guard B-Roll by Spc.
-John Vannucci)
+NORTH KINGSTOWN, R.I., Sept.
+5, 2023 -- The 143d Airlift Wing welcomes home more than 100 Airmen from their recent AFRICOM deployment, Sept 4, 2023, at Quonset Air National Guard Base, North Kingstown, R.I.
+The Airmen returned from a three-month deployment to the Horn of Africa.
+The deployed personnel were comprised of a cross-section of aviation operations, aircraft maintenance and support specialties.

+“Today we came together in celebration to welcome back our extraordinary Airmen,” said Colonel Scott P. Hoyle, the 143d Airlift Wing vice commander.
+“Your unwavering dedication and selfless sacrifice have carried you through the challenges of duty while you were far from home.
+I want to express my heartfelt gratitude to our Rhode Warriors and their families for your hard work, sacrifice, and service.
+Welcome home.”

+The mission of the 143d Airlift Wing is to serve as the premier C-130J Combat Airpower and Cyber Center of Excellence meeting all federal and state support requirements while providing maximum assistance to our national and international partners.

 |Date Taken: